Assembly (film): Plot

-Gu starts camping at the mine and attempts to dig out his men's bodies with a shovel, despite protests from the miners.
-After a month of digging, a living official from Gu's parent unit is found and verified the deeds of the 139th Regiment, specifically the 9th Company.
-The PLA sends an official notice to the local government to honour the 9th Company.
+Gu starts camping at the mine and attempts to dig out his men's bodies with a shovel despite protests from the miners.
+A month later, a surviving former officer of the 139th Regiment, after hearing of Gu's actions, comes forward to verify the deeds of the 139th Regiment, specifically the 9th Company.
+The PLA then sends an official notice to the local government to honour the 9th Company.
 However, Gu remains inconsolable because he cannot find the remaining bodies.
-At this point, he experiences a flashback which reveals that, as enemy forces closed in, he and Wang buried the bodies of the others deep inside the mine.
-While Gu went out to continue fighting, a mortally wounded Wang blew up the entrance to prevent the enemy from capturing the bodies, killing himself in the process.
+At this point, he experiences a flashback which reveals that, as enemy forces closed in, he and Wang had buried the bodies of the others deep inside the mine.
+While Gu had gone out to continue fighting, a mortally wounded Wang had blown up the entrance to prevent the enemy from capturing the bodies, killing himself in the process.

 Years later, the remains of the other soldiers are found during an excavation for an irrigation project.
 The PLA erects a monument near the site and conducts a military funeral with full honours for the fallen men of the 9th Company.
 Gu finally finds peace.
 The ending titles say that Gu died in 1987 at the age of 71.
 He was abandoned by his parents when he was three months' old due to famine in his hometown and was subsequently found by a shoemaker in a millet field.
 He was named Gu Zidi, which literally means millet field.